American Society of Biomechanics: National Biomechanics Day

 International participation was recognised from Australia, Belgium, Brazil, Canada, England, Ireland, New Zealand, South Africa, and Taiwan.

 Awards

 The society grants a number of annual awards both honouring individuals in the field, and honouring notable research projects.
 The most notable of these is the Borelli Award, which has been awarded annually since 1984 for outstanding career accomplishment in any field of biomechanics.
 Past winners include:

+The ASB Grants for Diversity, Equity, and Inclusion (GRADE) grant program was created by the American Society of Biomechanics Diversity Committee to enhance recruitment and retention efforts of underrepresented populations in biomechanics.
+The grant supports diversity, equity, and inclusion (DEI) educational, research, and capacity-building initiatives provided by biomechanics organizations and awards amounts up to $5000.